DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 42 - 05.29.2025.md

 - Attacked by the Ferry Fairies.
 - Linneaus turns and shoots the fairies.
 Niccolo taunts him and dives off to capture the pirate's ship.
-- Niccolo declares himself "Niccolo VerPlanck, bastard son of Abraham VerPlanck" and called
+- Niccolo declares himself "Niccolo VerPlanck, bastard son of Abraham VerPlanck" and called Linneaus his "inept little brother".
 - We take down the fairies (viciously) and then the captain—Pickles—emerges from below decks.
 - Wrathful Smite — Suggestion breaks when he says that.